-Not all commercially sexually exploited children are defined as juvenile sex trafficking victims because the trafficking law does not protect minors who are exploited by buyers without an identified trafficker.
-Some, but not all, of Indiana's sex trafficking offenses prohibit a defense based on the willingness of the minor to engage in the commercial sex act.
-Further, Indiana's prostitution offense excludes minors from being charged with a violation.
-A juvenile sex trafficking victim may access services through child welfare or the juvenile justice system, but specialized services are not required.
-Child sex trafficking is defined as abuse regardless of the victim's relationship to the perpetrator.
-Victims of violent crimes are eligible for state crime victims' compensation, but eligibility criteria may present barriers, including bars to recovery if the victim participated or assisted in a criminal act or refused to cooperate with law enforcement.
-Although exceptions exist for victims of a child sex crime, which is defined to include non-CSEC offenses, CSEC and trafficking offenses must be reported within 72 hours, and an application for compensation must be submitted within 180 days, unless good cause is shown, which would extend the application period for up to two years.
-Victimfriendly criminal justice procedures are available to sex trafficking victims, which prevent the release of identifying information and provide separate waiting rooms during trial.
+sex trafficking victims, which prevent the release of identifying information and provide separate waiting rooms during trial.
 Child victims of trafficking under 14 may testify via closed-circuit television.
-However, the "rape shield" law is limited to victims of ICSE and non-CSEC offenses, leaving other CSEC victim-witnesses unprotected from re-traumatizing cross-examination at the trials of their traffickers.
-Indiana law allows child sex trafficking victims to vacate delinguency adjudications for non-violent offenses related to trafficking victimization, but the child must have been coerced or controlled by another person; juvenile records may be expunged without a waiting period under a general expungement statute.
+However, the "rape shield" law is limited to victims of CSAM and non-CSEC offenses, leaving other CSEC victim-witnesses unprotected from re-traumatizing cross-examination at the trials of their traffickers.
+Indiana law allows child sex trafficking victims to vacate delinquency adjudications for any offense related to their victimization so long as the offense did not result in bodily injury to another person and the child was coerced or controlled by another person; juvenile records may be expunged without a waiting period under a general expungement statute.
 Criminal restitution is mandatory for victims of sex trafficking, and restitution may be awarded to other victims.
 Civil remedies are also provided for sex trafficking victims.
-No statute of limitation applies to prosecutions of "child sex trafficking," but a ten year statute of limitations applies to all other prosecutions under the trafficking law.
+No statute of limitation applies to prosecutions of "child sexual trafficking," but a ten year statute of limitations applies to all other prosecutions under the trafficking law.
 For civil claims based on damages from being trafficked, a two year statute of limitations begins to run upon the offender's criminal conviction.
 The statute of limitations for civil claims based on child sexual abuse is also lengthened.